PietroGalizia/Snakehoot/README.md

 Description
 ========
-Snakhoot! is an online multiplayer adaptation of the classic Snake mechanics, designed to combine competition with education.
+Snakehoot! is an online multiplayer adaptation of the classic Snake mechanics, designed to combine competition with education.
 Players select their "snake" and "diet" from various disciplines like chemistry, math, geometry, or physics, and compete to collect correct answers, solve problems, or master specific topics.
 With gameplay tailored to reinforce subject knowledge and enhance collaboration, Snakhoot! is perfect for classrooms, tournaments, and science enthusiasts looking for a dynamic and interactive challenge.

 Copyright
 =========

-    Snakhoot!
+    Snakehoot!
     Copyright (C) 2024 Pietro Galizia

     This program is free software: you can redistribute it and/or modify